 2. “They’re behind me, aren’t they?”

-How many times have you talked about someone behind their back, only to discover they were behind you the entire time?
+How many times have you talked about someone behind their back, only to discover they were behind your back the entire time?
 Unless you live in a sitcom, we’re guessing the answer is never.
-So why does it happen so often that YouTuber iiAFX created a 17-minute montage detailing dozens of times this scenario played out in movies and TV shows.

 3. Villains with terrible accuracy

 While the hero is in danger, you don’t want them hurt.
 This usually results in a bunch of goons shooting aimlessly at the protagonist and missing in spectacular fashion.
 You get double cliche points if the hero is able to shoot down all of the bad guys without missing a shot.
 And speaking of shooting…